PeterGarvanski/PetersDealership/README.md

 ## Purpose of the Project

 **Description:**

-The purpose of my website is to create a user-friendly and visually appealing static website for my car dealership.
+Description: The purpose of my website is to create a user-friendly and visually appealing static website for my car dealership.
 The website is designed in 3 primary sections.
-The home page, a shop section to showcase the inventory and outline the specification of our cars in stock, and a meet-up section that provides a oppurtunity for clients to soacalise and show off their new bought rides.
-Peter's Dealership is a website with an intuitive interface for users to get-to-know, browse and become members of our buisness.
+The home page, a shop section to showcase the inventory and outline the specification of our cars in stock, and a meet-up section that provides an opportunity for clients to socialise and show off their new bought rides.
+Peter's Dealership is a website with an intuitive interface for users to get-to-know, browse and become members of our business.
 This README will guide you through the project's key aspects and its development process.

 **Why This Project:**

-My goal is to establish an online presence, attract potential customers, and facilitate the process of enlisitng new members and inorming them about the cars we have for sale.
+My goal is to establish an online presence, attract potential customers, and facilitate the process of enlisting new members and informing them about the cars we have for sale.

 **Project Objectives:**

 - Provide a user-friendly interface.
 - Showcase our cars in an appealing way.
-- Enable users to become members and make inquieries about the cars.
+- Enable users to become members and make inquiries about the cars.
 - Make the website scalable and supported across multiple devices and screen widths.
 - Make the website interactive by displaying a google maps iframe.